 Urban Meyer is Surrounded by His Loved Ones

-While not working, Urban Meyer is a family man.
-He is surrounded by his wife, Shelley, their three children, and the extended family that consists of four grandchildren.
+While not working, Urban Meyer is a family man leading a fulfilling life.
+He is surrounded by his loving wife, Shelley, their three children, and the extended family that consists of four grandchildren.
 In July 2024, he celebrated his 60th birthday and 35th wedding anniversary with his loved ones.
-On the occasion, Shelley revealed that the couple is awaiting two more grandchildren.
-They also run Urban Meyer’s Pint House, a restaurant located at 6632 Longshore Street in Dublin, Ohio, where they currently live.
+On the occasion, Shelley revealed the couple is awaiting the birth of two more grandkids.
+They also run Urban Meyer’s Pint House, a restaurant located at 6632 Longshore Street in Dublin, Ohio, where they currently reside.
 The establishment collaborated with Saucy Brew Works to release an Ohio-brewed lager named Undisputed, featuring Meyer and celebrating his national championship win for the Ohio State Buckeyes.

 Meyer has been participating in various sports-related social events.
 He joined forces with the Veteran Golfers Association to advocate for the Shine the Light Gala in September 2024.
 In May of this year, he attended Boots’ charity event, Special Operations Training Experience, to train alongside Navy SEALs, Army Rangers, and more.
 These programs and occasions often lead him to other prominent football figures and legends, such as Brandon Spikes, Troy Smith, and Eddie George.
 Meyer was also involved in the making of Netflix’s 2023 documentary series ‘Untold: Swamp Kings,’ which explores his efforts to turn the Florida Gators into champions.